helghast098/Threaded-HTTP-Server-C/README.md

 │   │   └── Request-Parser  # C files for parsing requests from clients
 │   │       └── request_parser.h
 │   │
-│   ├── src # HSource files
+│   ├── src # Source files
 │   │   ├── Bind  # C files to create a socket the server listens to.
 │   │   │   ├── bind.c
 │   │   │   └── CMakeLists.txt